-Staff Note: The fence does not define the property boundary, does enclose a dog and private area, meet the town design theme and require specific approval.
+Staff Note: The fence does not define the property boundary, does enclose a dog and private area, and requires specific approval.
+The applicant should demonstrate that the fence is constructed, "so as to not be readily visible, and disappearing into the natural landscape" with their application.